Wild Type Yoga

 Parent & Child Yoga is a shared experience of connection, movement, and presence in nature.

-Through shared breath, movement, and attention, caregivers and children practice being present with one another.
-These moments of attunement support not only individual regulation, but the relationship itself - creating patterns of connection that carry into daily life.
+Through shared breath, movement, and attention, parents and children practice being present with one another.
+These moments of attunement support not only individual regulation, but the relationship between parent and child - creating patterns of connection that carry into daily life.

 Together, we explore: